LLNL/RAJA/docs/sphinx/user_guide/feature/sort.rst

 .. note:: * All RAJA sort operations are in the namespace ``RAJA``.
           * Each RAJA sort operation is a template on an *execution policy* parameter.
 The same policy types used for ``RAJA::forall`` methods may be used for RAJA sorts.
-Please see :ref:`policies-label` for more information.
+Please see :ref:`feat-policies-label` for more information.
           * RAJA sort operations accept an optional *comparator* argument so users can perform different types of sort operations.
 If no operator is given, the default is a *less than* operation and